How to get a cosmetology license

 Educational requirements to getting a cosmetology license

 In order to obtain a cosmetology license, you need to pass a state board exam and meet certain educational requirements.
 The specifics of your cosmetology education will vary by state, school, and specialization.
-In most states, you will have to enroll in an accredited cosmetology school in order to qualify to take the cosmetology license exam.
+In most states, you will have to enroll in an accredited cosmetology school to qualify to take the cosmetology license exam.
 You can look up exactly how many educational hours your state requires you to complete, but plan on devoting between 1,000 to 2,100 hours.

 In some states, like Alaska, you can complete 2,000 hours of an apprenticeship under a licensed cosmetologist instead of enrolling in a cosmetology school.